jacquespillet/SVGF/README.md

 First build may take a while because it's going to build all the dependencies with the project.

+Please contact me if the build doesn't work.

 ```

 # GPU Path Tracer